tasmota/docs/docs/NeoPool.md

 Additional advantage is that you can also use Tasmota Timer switching Power1 (=filtration) and Power2 (light) for your needs.

-### ESP32 Enhancements
+### ESP32: Adding user defined NeoPool commands to Tasmota

-The following enhancements are made using the [Berry Scripting Language](Berry) which is available using an ESP32.
+The following enhancements are made using the [Berry Scripting Language](Berry) which is available on ESP32 only.

-#### Adding new NeoPool commands to Tasmota

-The following class `NeoPoolCommands` adds two new commands to Tasmota.
+The class `NeoPoolCommands` below adds two new commands to Tasmota:

 Command|Parameters
 :---|:---